 Top variety: ‘Table Dainty’

-How to do it: Even colouring can be tricky, as marrows on the ground usually turn yellow beneath.
-Medwyn trains his up a framework.
+Medwyn’s growing tip: Even colouring can be tricky, as marrows on the ground usually turn yellow beneath.
+To avoid this, train them up a framework.
 Alternatively, put each fruit on glass raised up on two bricks, so light can reach the underside.
 Give marrows rich soil and lots of feeding and warmth.

 What judges want: Straight, with an equal ratio of leaves to shank.
 A perfect V where the leaves wrap round the barrel.